-\subsection*{Machine learning modeling and mapping}
+\subsection*{Machine learning modeling }

-Methods

-Within the training data set, we first created separate training and testing data sets.
-With this setup, the results of 10-fold cross-validation (with no resampling) from training are used as validation metrics, while the results of each model applied to the testing set are a measure of how well the model will perform on new data.
-The reason for using a completely held-out testing set is that this data was not used to inform the choice of the model, and therefore represents new data (in our prediction set) better than data that was used to develop the model.
+For the machine learning modeling, we took the full training data set and separated it into separate training and testing data sets.
+With this setup, the results of 10-fold cross-validation (with no resampling) from training are used as validation metrics, while the results of each model applied to the testing set are a measure of how well the model will perform when predicting at new locations and that were not part of the training data, as will be the case with our prediction data set.

 Using 10-fold cross-validation (with no resampling) for this kind of land-use regression is standard practice, as shown in Di et al. (2019) [1].
-Randomly selecting data points for each of the cross-validation folds, however, violates the assumption of independence between folds because of repeated observations (on different days) from the same locations (PM2.5 sensor locations).
-Thus, spatial block cross-validation is a more appropriate tool for evaluating the accuracy of our model when predicting PM2.5 at new locations [2].
-Instead of randomly selecting data points for our testing and training sets, we randomly select selected 10% of the monitoring locations for the held-out test set monitoring and used the remaining monitoring locations in the testing set, also ensuring that all observations from each monitoring location were in the same fold.
+This type of cross validation selects data points randomly from the training set for each of the cross-validation folds.
+This method, however, violates the assumption of independence between folds because of repeated observations (on different days) from the same locations (PM2.5 sensor locations).
+Spatial block cross-validation, whereby all observations from a given monitoring site are within the same fold, is a more appropriate tool for evaluating the accuracy of a model when predicting PM2.5 at new locations [2].
+We also randomly selected 10% of the monitoring locations for the held-out test set monitoring.
 We refer to the model and results generated using this procedure as the spatial-folds model and results.
-For comparison to previous studies that used random observations in their folds rather than clustering spatially, we ran a sensitivity analysis using random (non-spatial) folds, referring to these as the random-folds model and results.
+We also ran our models using random observations for the test-set and within the 10 folds solely for comparison of results to previous studies that only reported results from random folds.
+We refer to these as the random-folds model and results.

-We use the metrics root-mean-squared error (RMSE) and R2 to report accuracy, for both the 10-fold cross-validation and for the left-out testing data set.
+We used the metrics root-mean-squared error (RMSE) and R2 to report accuracy, for both the 10-fold cross-validation and for the left-out testing data set, for spatial block folds and random folds.
 Also, for comparison of our random-folds models to those in other studies, we calculated the “spatial R2” and “temporal R2” metrics used by Di et al. (2019).
-Spatial R2 is calculated by regressing the annual mean PM2.5 at location i against the annual mean predicted PM2.5 at location i.
+In that study, spatial R2 is calculated by regressing the annual mean PM2.5 at location i against the annual mean predicted PM2.5 at location i.
 Temporal R2 is calculated by regressing the difference between the actual PM2.5 at location i and the annual mean PM2.5 at location i against the difference between the predicted PM2.5 at location i and the annual mean predicted PM2.5 at location i [3].

-To model PM2.5 exposures across the western US, we employed ensemble machine learning.
-Specifically, we used a generalized linear model (GLM) to combine the results from a random forest model and a gradient boosting model.
-All analyses were run using R [4], and all machine learning models utilized the R packages caret [5] and caret ensemble [6].
-Variable importance (discussed later) was calculated using the “permutation” importance algorithm in the caret package.
+We employed ensemble machine learning to model PM2.5 exposures across the western US.
+Specifically, we used a generalized linear model (GLM) to combine the results from two machine learning algorithms: a random forest model (ranger)and a gradient boosting model (xgbTree).
+These models performed best on preliminary analyses of random subsets of our dataset.
+This aligns with the findings of Xu et al. (2018), who found that tree-based models (using random forest, gradient boosting, and cubist algorithms) performed the best in this kind of land-use regression [7].
+Then, we used the same random subsets of the data to tune hyperparameters for each algorithm via a grid-search (see code and final parameters in the Supplementary Material).All analyses were run using R [4], and all machine learning models utilized the R packages caret [5] and caret ensemble [6].
+Variable importance was calculated using the “permutation” importance algorithm in the caret package.